Easy Ways to Save Energy This Winter

 Consider also upgrading your home’s windows to our Green Energy window replacement service.
 Insulated to help keep the heat in, you won’t have to worry about drafts in your home or any drops in temperature that could affect your family.

 Use the same principle with your lights: Use them only in rooms that are occupied.
 If you routinely forget to turn off unnecessary lights, consider installing vacancy light sensors that turn lights off in empty rooms.

 Your holiday traditions don’t have to suffer when you’re focused on energy savings.
 Switch your traditional lights out for LED versions, which use 75 percent less energy and last 25 times longer than the old incandescent lights.
 LED holiday lights are readily available, so making the switch is easy.

 Another way to decrease your energy usage and increase your home’s festive atmosphere is to use candles.
 They can give a room a warm, golden glow that you just don’t get from overhead lights, but you must use candles very carefully and never leave them unsupervised.

 Opt for flameless candles around children and pets, and if you use real flame candles, keep them at least 12 inches away from things that can burn, such as a Christmas tree.

 Ready to start saving this winter?
-Contact Green Energy of San Antonio today to get your home for the colder weather ahead.
+Contact Green Energy of SA today to get your home for the colder weather ahead.